-Meyer Lemon-Basil Salad Dressing will add a splash of aromatic, fresh flavors to your greens.
+Meyer Lemon Basil Salad Dressing will add a splash of aromatic, fresh flavors to your greens.
 It’s sweet and tart and elevates salads to another level.
 Meyer lemon recipes are so lovely!
-A lot was cooking in my kitchen this weekend, and the first thing I’m excited to share with you is a super quick salad dressing recipe!

-I’ve always loved Meyer lemons with their slightly more sweet, and less sour flavor than most other lemons.
-They also have a much thinner skin than other lemons, which seems to make them juicier and provide more fruit.
+Meyer lemons are slightly sweeter, and less sour than most other lemons.
+They also have a much thinner skin than other lemons, which often makes them juicier.

 Do you have a Meyer lemon tree?
 Does your neighbor?
 Meyer lemon recipes are the best!